Western Civilization

 Centers of Banking: Venice, Florence, Milan, Genoa

-Shift in Cultural Values: (Its OK to make money)
+Shift in Cultural Values: (It’s OK to make money)

 Religious obstacles: Usury, Simonry